isc-projects/kea/doc/sphinx/arm/hooks.rst

 update, and delete leases using various identifiers, such as "hw-address" and "client-id".
 The lease_cmds library does not natively support querying for leases by flexible identifier.
-However, when ``replace-client-id`` is set to "true", it makes it possible to query for leases using a value derived from the flexible identifier.
+However, when ``replace-client-id`` is set to ``true``, it makes it possible to query for leases using a value derived from the flexible identifier.
 In the DHCPv4 case, the query will look similar to this: